New founders

 For the vast majority of founders, the answer is a huge, resounding yes.
 Having your first round of funding secured before you write a single line of code puts you in a much more powerful position.
 It means you have a realistic budget to work with and a proper runway to get your app off the ground.

-Actionable Advice: This approach is a total win-win.
+Actionable Advice: Getting up-front investment would be ideal.
 It gives you the capital to build a real, tangible product that proves your big idea has legs.
 Then, you can use the traction from your first customers as powerful leverage to attract the next round of investment and scale things up. 🤓

 We’ve worked with countless founders to shape the technical plans and roadmaps that get investors nodding.
 It’s all about showing them you’ve got a smart, strategic, and investable plan to bring your vision to life.